-Each map will show the flood hazard limit based on the relevant jurisdictional regulatory flood (e.g. Hurricane Hazel, Timmins Storm, 100 year flood, etc.) and name the relevant jurisdictional regulatory flood.
+Each map will show the flooding hazard limit based on the relevant jurisdictional regulatory flood (e.g. Hurricane Hazel, Timmins Storm, 100 year flood, etc.) and name the relevant jurisdictional regulatory flood (MNRF, 2002; MMAH, 2020).

-a) All cross sections used in the hydraulic model:

-- Will be shown with jurisdictional regulatory flood, water surface elevations in the label, as well as the 100-year flood (if the 100-year flood is not the regulatory flood); - Must not cross one another unless technical justification is provided; - May be divided into major and minor, with corresponding larger and smaller circles for labels; - Must be labelled with a cross section number in the hydraulic model, and be labelled with that same number on the map; - Must have the same elevation as the label; - All circular labels will be placed on one side of the map in ascending order; - Map length of cross section must match the cross-section length in the hydraulic model; - All cross-section endpoints must be outside the floodplain; - Labels must have a white background to improve readability; - The flood hazard limits, flood lines or cross sections must not be shown beyond mapping sheet match lines or study limits; - Cross sections that overlap map sheets must be labelled on each sheet; and - Must be bounded by tic marks at both ends in the map to denote the start and end of each cross section. - b) Two flood lines may not intersect; - c) Flood hazard limits, flood lines, and cross sections must not be shown beyond mapping sheet match lines or study limits; - d) Flood hazard limits or flood lines must join at the edge of sheets and match on adjacent sheet, with no overlap information on the sheets; - e) Flood hazard limits or flood lines must be continuous; - f) Flood hazard limits, flood lines, cross section labels, water surface elevations, must be identical to the legend depiction; - g) Crossings are represented by two small circles with a line over the road profile;
+- a) All cross sections used in the hydraulic model: - Will be shown with jurisdictional regulatory flood (i.e. Hurricane Hazel, Timmins Storm or other as approved by Minister of Natural Resources), water surface elevations in the label, as well as the 100-year flood elevation label (numerically) on the same transect (if the 100-year flood is not the regulatory flood); - Must not cross one another unless technical justification is provided; - May be divided into major and minor, with corresponding larger and smaller circles for labels; - Must be labelled with a cross section number in the hydraulic model, and be labelled with that same number on the map; - Must have the same elevation as the label; - Care should be taken to place section labels in an organized way which provides all necessary information; - Map length of cross section must match the cross-section length in the hydraulic model; - All cross-section endpoints must be outside the floodplain; - Labels must have a white background to improve readability; - The flooding hazard limits, flood lines or cross sections must not be shown beyond mapping sheet match lines or study limits; - Cross sections that overlap map sheets must be labelled on each sheet; and - Must be bounded by tic marks at both ends in the map to denote the start and end of each cross section. - b) Two flood lines may not intersect; - c) Flooding hazard limits, flood lines, and cross sections must not be shown beyond mapping sheet match lines or study limits; - d) Flooding hazard limits or flood lines must join at the edge of sheets and match on adjacent sheet, with no overlap information on the sheets; - e) Flooding hazard limits or flood lines must be continuous; - Flooding hazard limits, flood lines, cross section labels, water surface elevations, must be identical to the legend depiction; - g) Crossings are represented by two small circles with a line over the road profile;